 FCM One-on-One presents:

-FCM: What interest you to come to Canada?
+FCM: What prompted you to write the book?

 #Filipino Canadian Magazine #filcanmagazine #FCM magazine